jayozer/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting-and-Cleaning-Data-Course-Project
 ========================================

 Collect, work, and clean a data set.
 The goal is to prepare tidy / reproducable data that can be used for later analysis.
-The data linked below represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The link below provides the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ##Below is the link to download the data for this project: